BMW 225xe hybrid range, MPG, CO2 & charging

 BMW 225xe MPG & CO2 emissions

-Official fuel economy is 156.9-166.2mpg, while CO2 emissions of 31-32g/km will appeal to company-car drivers thanks to a low BiK liability.
+Official fuel economy is 166-177mpg, while CO2 emissions of 32-34g/km will appeal to company-car drivers due to the resulting low BiK liability.
 However, bear in mind that you're likely to see around 40mpg from the petrol engine when the battery becomes depleted.

-Thanks to those low tailpipe emissions, you can also drive into the London Congestion Charge and ULEZ zones for free.
+Thanks to those low tailpipe emissions, you can also drive into the London Congestion Charge (until October 2021) and ULEZ zones for free.
 However, these figures are no longer exceptional, with cars like the Mitsubishi Outlander PHEV and Kia Niro having better economy and lower emissions.

 To help manage how your battery uses its power, there are several driving modes to choose from.
 Max eDrive concentrates on all-electric driving, while Auto eDrive allows the car to switch between its power sources automatically.
 Finally, the Save Battery mode will keep the battery charge until you want to use it.